 - Copying an existing Disk Encryption policy.
 All original system requirements, details, and settings are copied to the new policy.
 You can then make any desired modifications to the new policy.
-See Copying a Policy. - Creating a Sandbox version of an existing Disk Encryption policy and then publishing it as a new policy.
-For information, see Publishing a Sandbox Version.
+See Section 13.2, "Copying a Policy," on page 57. - Creating a Sandbox version of an existing Disk Encryption policy and then publishing it as a new policy.
+For information, see Section 12.2, "Publishing a Sandbox Version," on page 55.

-Creating a Policy
+7.1 Creating a Policy